 Crossfire will challenge you and ranks high on my fun-o-meter.

-You won’t need an exercise step for this routine but you’ll need a few other pieces of equipment.
+You won’t need an aerobic step for this routine but you’ll need a few other pieces of equipment.

 Here’s what Crossfire looks like:

 Keep reading to find out exactly what you need and what you’ll be doing in Crossfire.